-The Company also has a non-revolving credit facility agreement (the "Credit Facility") in the amount of \$2,000 with Mr. Smith.
-The Credit Facility bears an interest rate of 10% and drawdowns from the Credit Facility are subject to a 2.5% establishment fee.
-Amounts outstanding under the Credit Facility are secured by all of the Company's assets pursuant to the General Security Agreement.
-The Credit Facility contains financial and non-financial covenants customary for a facility of its size and nature.
-During the year ended June 30, 2018, Mr. Smith advanced an additional \$305 to the Company under the Credit Facility, and as of June 30, 2018, the principal amount outstanding under the Credit Facility was \$480.
+The Company also has a non-revolving credit facility agreement (the "Credit Agreement") in the amount of \$2,000 with Mr. Smith.
+The Credit Agreement bears an interest rate of 10% and drawdowns from the Credit Agreement are subject to a 2.5% establishment fee.
+Amounts outstanding under the Credit Agreement are secured by all of the Company's assets pursuant to the General Security Agreement.
+The Credit Agreement contains financial and non-financial covenants customary for a facility of its size and nature.
+During the year ended June 30, 2018, Mr. Smith advanced an additional \$305 to the Company under the Credit Agreement, and as of June 30, 2018, the principal amount outstanding under the Credit Agreement was \$480.

-Accounts payable and accrued liabilities included interest payable to Mr. Smith under the Original Smith Loan and the Credit Facility of \$70.
+Accounts payable and accrued liabilities included interest payable to Mr. Smith under the Original Smith Loan and the Credit Agreement of \$70.

-On April 6, 2018, the Company and Mr. Smith entered into amending agreements extending the maturity dates of the Original Smith Loan and the Credit Facility to June 17, 2019 and June 16, 2019, respectively.
+On May 31, 2019, the Company and Mr. Smith entered into amending agreements extending the maturity dates of the Original Smith Loan and the Credit Agreement to June 17, 2020 and June 16, 2020, respectively.

 On June 20, 2016, the Company announced a joint development agreement (the "Development Agreement") with IBC Advanced Alloys Corp. ("IBC") to investigate and develop applications for scandium-containing alloys for multiple downstream markets.
 In addition to his management duties at NioCorp, Mark Smith is also the Chairman of the IBC Board of Directors.
 Under the terms of the Development Agreement, each party bears its own costs incurred in development efforts.
-During the quarter ended December 31, 2017 the Company supplied IBC with a small quantity of Scandium Trioxide which was used to manufacture several aluminum-scandium alloy ingots.
-Development of various alloys materials and potential commercial products is ongoing.
+During the year ended June 30, 2018, the Company supplied IBC with a small quantity of Scandium Trioxide which was used to manufacture several aluminum-scandium alloy ingots.
+Development of processes to produce master alloy materials using third party labs and potential commercial products is ongoing.